Everything about Tommy Paul

 Height: 1,85m

 Tommy Paul is an American professional tennis player born May 17, 1997 in Voorhees, New Jersey.
-He is currently 27 years old and is known for his strong athletic skills and versatile game.
+He is known for his strong athletic skills and versatile game.
 Paul comes from an athletic family and started playing tennis at a young age.
 He turned professional in 2015 after a successful junior career, which included winning the junior Roland Garros tournament.

 Paul has moved up the ATP rankings in recent years, winning his first ATP title in Stockholm in 2021.
 He is a regular in the world's top 30 and is known for his powerful groundstrokes and tactical approach to the game.
 Paul is coached by Brad Stine and has sponsorship deals with brands such as Nike and Wilson, contributing to his annual income.
 His resilience and determination make him one of the emerging talents in American tennis.